Walker17/LegalAddressToLatLong/README.md

 ## Convert Legal Descriptions to Latitude & Longitude

-By converting the legal descriptions to latitude and logitude, people can easily find the location of the specific parcel via Google Map.
-It might ease the steps in doing data collection and furthur analysis.
+By converting the legal descriptions to latitude and longitude, people can easily find the location of the specific parcel via Google Map.
+It might ease the steps in doing data collection and further analysis.

 The script provided in this repo is the prototype version that I implement the ideas from the following